suinplayground/kubernetes-playground/README.md

 Flagger is a progressive delivery operator for Kubernetes that automates canary releases, A/B testing, and blue/green deployments.

 1. [Hostnameless Canary Deployment](flagger/01-hostnameless/README.md) - Learn how to implement canary deployments without specifying the hosts field when integrating with Gateway API.
+2. [Service Reconciliation](flagger/02-service-reconcilation/README.md) - Investigate how Flagger manages services with names different from their deployments.

 ## Helm